 - Help your child choose a gift for someone

 Working through one of these books and lesson plans every few months, starting when your child starts kindergarten, would be a great way to ground them in some good financial decision-making skills.

-- Money on the Bookshelf curriculum.
+- Money as You Grow Bookshelf.
 This is a fully fleshed out curriculum (even includes icebreakers and evaluation tools if you’re an educator who wants to use this in a group setting.)
 It is for teaching financial literacy to parents of children age 4 – 10, especially low income parents.
 It covers everything: one section is on developmental characteristics of each age, and what you should teach at this age.